TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-backuprestore-pitr.md

 <br>This article lists frequently asked questions about the Azure Cosmos DB point-in-time restore functionality that is achieved by using the continuous backup mode.

 [Continuous backup with point-in-time restore feature in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/continuous-backup-restore-introduction)
-<br>This article provides information for Azure Cosmos DBs point-in-time restore funtionality.
+<br>This article provides information for Azure Cosmos DBs point-in-time restore functionality.

 [Resource model for the Azure Cosmos DB point-in-time restore feature](https://docs.microsoft.com/azure/cosmos-db/continuous-backup-restore-resource-model)
 <br>This article explains the resource model for the Azure Cosmos DB point-in-time restore feature.
 It explains the parameters that support the continuous backup and resources that can be restored in Azure Cosmos DB API for SQL and MongoDB accounts.